richardgaywood/paydata.org/content/setting/matrix_re_fluff/interface_modes.md

 At the big end of the scale, hosts in VR are sculpted to look like… well, anything the owner desires, right down to changing the laws of physics inside the host.
 Want it to look like infinitely high sky scrapers with the users navigating sections of the host by jumping between them in zero gee?
 Sure, you can do that.
 You probably shouldn’t, unless you want to clean a lot of puke off the floors, but you can.

 At the small end, people spend _incredible_ amounts of time and nuyen sculpting their persona’s icon.
 Cosmetic options and add-ons and accessories can be bought from just about any corp on planet Earth, perfect to show your devotion to this or that brand.
 People often broadcast their persona icon in an ARO, so there’s a lot of pressure to get the look just right.

+## Augmented Reality

+VR is yesterday's tech.
+It's where you go to use the computer, but who wants to go somewhere to use a computer?
+You want the computer to come to where you are.
+You want the computer to bleed into your everyday reality.
+Chummer: you want your reality augmented.

+Welcome to AR.

+### Your world, augmented

+{{% alert title="TODO" color="warning"%}}
+stuff
+{{% /alert %}}

+### Positioning in AR vs the real world

+{{% alert title="TODO" color="warning"%}}
+stuff
+{{% /alert %}}